-The former Workers' Dwelling at 72 Chancellor St has architectural significance as one of Christchurch's earlier state houses.
+The former Workers' Dwelling Act dwelling at 66 Chancellor St has architectural significance as one of Christchurch's earlier state houses.
 Care was taken to differentiate the houses built under the Workers' Dwelling Acts from each other, so as to avoid any air of mass-produced worker housing.
 The designer of this model of Workers' Dwelling is currently unknown.
-This dwelling is a bay villa with the influence of the California bungalow becoming evident in the panelled entrance door with glass insert and decorative scalloped treatment of the veranda frieze.
-The roof cladding was replaced with long-run corrugated steel in 2012.